alphagov/govuk-design-system/src/components/table/index.md

 To learn more about this, read guidance on [extending and modifying components in production](/get-started/extending-and-modifying-components/).

 {{ example({ group: "components", item: "table", example: "column-widths-custom-classes", html: true, nunjucks: true, open: false, size: "m" }) }}

+## Tables with a lot of data

+If possible, you should aim to have less data in your tables.
+If you have a lot of data, try to organise it into multiple tables or multiple pages.

+If you cannot split your data, you can use the CSS class `govuk-table--small-text-until-tablet`.
+This class reduces the size of the text on small screens so large amounts of data has more empty space around it.
+This makes it easier to visually differentiate between each piece of data when read on small screens.

+{{ govukInsetText({
+  html: "<p>The CSS class <code>govuk-table--small-text-until-tablet</code> is only available in version 5.2 of GOV.UK Frontend and later.</p><p>Read about <a href=\"/get-started/new-type-scale/\">updating your service to use the new type scale</a>.</p>"
+}) }}

+You should not use this class on tables unless your table has a lot of data, because a smaller amount of data is easier to read if the text is larger.

+{{ example({ group: "components", item: "table", example: "lots-of-data", html: true, nunjucks: true, open: false, size: "m" }) }}